cat-thats-fat/Scripts/README.md

 # Uncategorized Scripts

+## jsonshift

+Parses json formatted file to count shifts

+## Advising
+Poor script made to sniper QueensU advising queue

 ## toggle_plugin.py

-This is a script for pwnagotchi that will toggled the provided plugin.
+This is a script for pwnagotchi that will toggled the provided plugin for pwnagotchi.

 Configuration: